 Direct, indirect.

-This paper can be broken down to two major types: direct and indirect transfer.
-One kind transfers the ink to the material.
-While the other kind transfers a sheet to the material with the image on top.
-Yet both use heat to transfer the image.
+Transfer paper for inkjet printers comes in two types: direct and indirect transfer.
+The difference is how the image is transferred.
+Direct transfers the image to the material.
+While indirect transfers a sheet to the material with the image on top.
+Still both use heat to transfer the image.
 Ink will cure at 160° C (320° F).
 Toner will cure at 190°C (374°).

-The direct transfer paper needs an inkjet printer.
-For indirect transfer paper, either ink or toner can be printed on top of the transfer sheet.
-Then that sheet, image and all, is transferred.
+Direct transfer paper requires an inkjet printer.
+Indirect transfer paper can be used in an inkjet or laser printer since the sheet, image and all, is transferred.

 Benefits of Each Type